HediF/bcgdv-challenge/README.md

 - Add docker file
 - Use css classes
 - Use global css attributes by injecting them in the body or in a wrapper component
+- When a user rejects localization, than adds a new city and then updates the page, the locations array is not being fetched from the localstorage, this is probably because the getPosition() method is being called everytime in component did mount and it blocks the process if the location is rejected.
+A possibile solution would be to store a variablee (isPermissionGranted) in the localstorage and only call the getPositionMethod the first render

 ## Elements
 `components/api` : contains the method used to redirect the fetch request to the server running on port 5000